evandersloot/FlixSpotter-client/README.md

 * The application must use Bootstrap as a UI library for styling and responsiveness
 * The application must contain a mix of class components and function components
 * The application may be hosted online
+    * FlixSpotter application is hosted by Netlify at https://sloots-flixspotter.netlify.app/